Learn all about the making of swords in this remote land of ancient myths

 A village dedicated to the sword

-Conveniently located just a few minutes from Izumo-Yokota Station, this new museum not only has displays of many different styles of Japanese swords and blades but also complete explanations of the tatara process.
+Located just a few minutes by car from Izumo-Yokota Station, this new museum not only has displays of many different styles of Japanese swords and blades but also detailed explanations of the tatara process.
 Twice a month there are demonstrations of smiths working the tamagahane, and you can try your hand at working it yourself.
-With advance reservations, watch as a swordsman tests a new blade in a dramatic display of swordsmanship.

 Elegant samurai mansions

-In such a remote and rural region you'll be surprised to find elegant and refined samurai mansions.
+In such a remote and rural region you'll be surprised to find elegant and refined mansions owned by families who prospered through tatara iron manufacturing.
 The Itohara and Sakura clans were two of the nine families who controlled the iron industry in the feudal period.

 Their estates include many historic buildings and delightful gardens where you can see displays about the history of the tatara as well as of elegance and luxury in the buildings and rooms built exclusively for the the use of the lords from Matsue Castle would come and stay.